+Living in Southern California we are all too familiar with natural disasters like fire and earthquakes.
+What about flooding in Southern California?
 According to the National Flood Insurance Program, flooding is the most common natural disaster in the United States.
-Homeowners insurance does not cover damage due to flooding.

 After a flood, assess any damage and promptly report any losses.
 If cleanup is necessary, contact a water damage restoration specialist to begin the cleanup process.
-Flood damage restoration needs to begin as early as possible to salvage your possessions.
+Flood damage restoration needs to begin as early as possible to prevent the least amount of damage to your property and possessions.

 Contact Certified Restoration for flood and water damage remediation.
 We’ve been serving the San Diego area for more than 25 years, offering 24/7 emergency service.
 Our policy is to be there within the hour.
 We’ll take immediate action to minimize any damage to your home and begin reparations so you and your family can have your residence back to normal as quickly as possible.